Compete

 You and your team can apply the engineering design process to your robot, your code, and driver control strategy to maximize your score.

 There are many strategies you can use to compete successfully in the Cube Collector competition.
-Watch this animation to see one example of Cube Collector gameplay in action!
+Watch the animation here to see one example of Cube Collector gameplay in action!

 As you read the rules, think about how you can use them to develop a game strategy for the autonomous and driver control runs.
 Remember to use data from the Lesson 4 practice and challenge activities to help you develop your strategies.